 For many homeowners, a backyard is a place where they can relax and enjoy themselves.
-But a bare expanse full of dirt and weeds isn’t what most people have in mind when they’re thinking of spending some time outdoors.
+But a bare backyard full of dirt and weeds isn’t what most people have in mind when they’re thinking of spending some time outdoors.

 Unfortunately, you may have to deal with this at certain times of the year.
 But is there a cheap way to cover the dirt in your backyard?